aiven/aiven-docs/docs/products/clickhouse/howto/manage-databases-tables.md

 To remove your table in [Aiven Console](https://console.aiven.io/):

 1. Log in to the [Aiven Console](https://console.aiven.io/).
-2. Navigate to the table you want to remove: organization > project > service > **Databases and tables**.
+2. Go to the table you want to remove: organization > project > service > **Databases and tables**.
-3. In the **Databases and tables** view, navigate to the table and select **Actions** menu (**...**) > **Remove** > **Delete table**.
+3. In the **Databases and tables** view, go to the table and select **Actions** menu (**...**) > **Remove** > **Delete table**.